Hopw Does a Search Engine Rank User-Generated Content on Web Pages?

 - An external rank of the web location.

-The patent filing provides a few ways that these three measures might be combined to help UGC show up ranking for queries in Web search results.
+The user-generated content patent filing provides a few ways that these three measures might be combined to help UGC show up ranking for queries in Web search results.

-As I was reading this, I wondered if signals like the ones listed here might account for whether or not we see UGC like certain twitter posts for some search results, or reviews for some products, or other UGC in rankings.
+As I was reading this, I wondered if signals like those listed here might account for whether or not we see UGC like certain twitter posts for some search results, or reviews for some products, or other UGC in rankings.

 It’s likely that if Google and Bing have been exploring how to rank UGC (and they probably have), they may be looking at some of the same signals.